hbc/knowledgebase/faq/contributing_to_knowledegebase.md

 #### "Tags":

-***Note that these have been roughly split up into general, research and training so it is easier to read, but they are all interchangeable and can be used as needed.***
+You can use as many of these as needed to populate the `tag:` item within the header of any markdown you are contributing.
+These are all also available as labels on github to tag pull requests and issues.

-*Note that you can use as many of these as needed to populate the `tag:` item within the header of any markdown you are contributing.
-These are all also available as labels on github to tag pull requests and issues.*
+*Note that these have been roughly split up into general, research and training so it is easier to read, but they are all interchangeable and can be used as needed.*

 * **General tags**: `hpc`, `bcbio`, `local`, `R`, `python`, `snakemake`, `tutorial`, `template`, `bash`, `ssh`, `linux`, `osx`, `perl`
 * **Research tags**: `quality_control`, `annotation`, `clustering`, `functional_analysis`, `differential_analysis`, `intron_retention`, `motif_analysis`, `trajectory`, `isoforms`, `visualization`, `readme`, `alignment`, `variant_calling`, `quantification`, `peak_calling`, `filtering`